rock-solid/wordpress-mobile-pack/readme.txt

 Please note that the mobile web app will be enabled only on supported devices: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
 Only the following browsers are compatible: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox (as of 2.0.2).

-= Connecting the API Key (Premium Cloud accounts) =
-We have wrote a complete guide about [connecting your plugin with the hosted platform](http://support.appticles.com/connecting-your-website-with-your-companion-mobile-web-application/#apikey) by using the API Key.

 == Frequently Asked Questions ==

 = When I visit my website from a smartphone, I don't see any posts or pages =